June 8, 2021

 This also helps when big city dwellers like myself tend to be on the cutting edge of trends with fitness, food, beauty, fashion, and business, but when I talk to friends, family, and new people I meet, I realize some trends are too far-fetched or expensive to catch on (at least for a few years) in other areas of the country.
 (Remember: Not all content is good content.
 Keep these pointers in mind while devising your article idea.)

-I took a Mediabistro magazine editing class about seven years ago and my-then instructor, now editor-in-chief at ESPN The Magazine, Alison Overholt, had our class look through stories in various publications and examine the articles differently.
+I took a Mediabistro magazine editing class about seven years ago and my-then instructor, now General Manager at Oprah Daily, Alison Overholt, had our class look through stories in various publications and examine the articles differently.
 If you’re reading a sports profile, ask yourself, “What’s the business angle of this story?”
 “What’s the parenting angle?”
 “What’s the interesting health story you can pull from this piece?”
 I’ll never forget this advice and it’s helped me come up with fresh ways of looking at one idea and turning that into assignments for different clients and markets.
 (I get into more details about these techniques in my freelance writing online course.)

 I like to look at EurekAlert.org for embargoed science news that’s coming out in the coming weeks.
 I also appreciate when PR contacts at various organizations I work with tell me something a client has coming up in the near future, or gives me a head’s up about a study that will be released to the public in a week or so.
 I also get ideas for longer-lead stories when I look at Amazon.com and check out books that will be published six or more months from now.
 (BTW, you should only be spending this much time researching for your articles and pitches.)